tatianegercina/FinTech/01-Lesson-Plans/15-Algorithmic-Trading/1/LessonPlan.md

 ### 1. Instructor Do: Welcome Class (10 min)

-In this activity, students are introduced to algorithmic trading and its utility in FinTech.
+In this activity, students will be introduced to algorithmic trading and its utility in FinTech.
 This section provides a key opportunity to build excitement about creating a process to automate trades, evaluate risk, and simplify participation in the market through the execution of a single program.

-Welcome students to the first day of algorithmic trading and explain the following:
+Welcome students to the first day of algorithmic trading!
+Cover the following points.

-* Introduce students to algorithmic trading first by describing how cumbersome it can be to make trades manually.
-Explain that a typical day for traders involves:
+* It can be very cumbersome to make trades manually.
+A typical day for traders involves:

   * Tracking the transactional history of many stocks.